zwh8800/tftp/README.md

 go get github.com/zwh8800/tftp
 ```

-there is no other dependencies except golang standard library.
+There is no other dependencies except golang standard library.

 ## Usage: